Context Variables

 A “Device ID” is a device query that takes a single device at a time.
 Device IDs take four additional parameters:

-• Application ID is the Losant application to which any selected device must belong.
+- Application ID is the Losant application to which any selected device must belong.
+(For application-owned dashboards, this property cannot be set and only devices from the dashboard’s application may be selected.)

 If a device ID is used in a query with an attribute that is not defined on the device, the block that is referencing the variable will fail to load.